Studying Conflict through Simulation Games

 The book contains full colour graphics which you may cut out to produce counters and maps up to 16 inches square.
 However, if you prefer, the downloads below contain graphics files which you may print out for yourself at any desired scale, or which you may use to play the simulations on your PC screen.

-Simulating War is published by Continuum in January 2012.
+Simulating War was published by Bloomsbury in 2012 and in paperback in Spring 2014.
 You may order the book from Amazon here or here or from the Book Depository here.
-As with Lost Battles, we have also established a Yahoo! group for you to discuss the issues raised in the book and to get feedback on your own simulation design ideas.
+As with Lost Battles, we have also established a Yahoo! group for you to discuss the issues raised in the book.
+This group is flourishing, with over two thousand posts and lots of debate among leading simulation experts, so do drop in for a look.

 A deluxe boardgame edition of the Hell's Gate simulation was published in 2013 by Victory Point Games.
 As shown below, this includes a full colour rule book with extensive examples of play, thick laser cut counters, and a professionally designed map.
-For more details, and to order your copy, click here
+In 2015, Victory Point Games produced a similar deluxe edition of the Angels One Five simulation from the book.
+For more details, and to order your copies of these deluxe editions, click here.
+Videos and reviews of the games may be found here and here.